 Fortunately, there are many other silver bullion options that come from reputable mints and are similar to Silver Eagles.
 A popular alternative is the stunning Silver Canadian Maple Leaf.

-Signing additional long-term contracts during peak demand when suppliers can make more money elsewhere is difficult to say the least.
+Signing additional long-term contracts during peak demand when suppliers may make more money elsewhere is difficult.
 Suppliers are incentivized financially to get the best price possible for a scarce commodity.
-Striking a deal with the Mint now would be leaving money on the table.

 How Silver Maple Leafs Compare to Silver Eagles